Code-Institute-Submissions/Simocaso-ms3-casoni_MayResub/README.md

 Fonts "Lobster" and "Kaushan", combined with the classic bootstrap font, were used throughout the project to help the overall design looking user-friendly.

+## Features

+### Actual features

+#### User account

+1. Every new user can create an account to access the dashboard, using the "Sign up" form on the homepage.
+Once created a new account, the user is automatically redirected to the dashboard.
+2. If a user tries to create an account using an existing email, an automatic message will display "This email address is already in use"
+3. If a user tries to login account using an existing email, an automatic message will display: "Your Login credentials are invalid".
+4. If a user tries to go directly to the dashboard (even via URL), he/she will be redirected to the homepage.

+#### Tasks Dashboard

+1. Use the dashboard on the dashboard page to add a new task, and it will be visible to all your friends!
+Just type the task you like to add and press the "Add" button.
+2. if one of the users wants to erase a task, the only thing he/she has to do is click on it.
+3. On the contrary, if one of the users wants to remove a completed task from the tasks list, he/she can use the "Remove completed" button.
+4. A user can always remove all the tasks (completed or not) by clicking the "Remove all" button directly.
+#### Contact page

+#### Account

+#### Account

+#### 404 page